Running Generative Design

 To run an optioneering process, follow these steps:

-2. Create a new study and select Randomize as the generation method (see the 'Solvers' section for more information).
+Select a graph and select Randomize from the Method drop-down as the generation method (see the Solvers section for more information).

-3. Under 'Inputs', make sure that all the desired inputs are present.
-For inputs that should not change on each run, set the desired value, and uncheck the box alongside it.
+Under Inputs, make sure that all the desired inputs are present.
+For inputs that should not change on each run, uncheck the box alongside it and set the desired value.

-5. Under 'Settings', choose how many options you want to create.
+Under Generation Settings, choose how many solutions you want to create.

-6. Under 'Settings' select a random seed (or, number) to begin the randomization with.
+Under Generation Settings, select a random seed (or number) to begin the randomization with, or use the default value.

-8. Finally, click 'Generate' to run your optioneering process.
+Finally, click Generate to run your optioneering process.

 An optimization process uses the computer to evolve your design to find the most suitable options, based on the constraints and goals provided.